JabRef/jabref/docs/sweng/SpecificationBook.md

 * Agents: *Jabref user*
 * Preconditions: *A plain text with multiple invalid references is available*
 * Common process
-    * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
+    * Pressing "New entry from plain text" button on the GUI (Jabref context menu)
-    * Insert the plain text with multiple invalid references
+    * Insert the plain text with multiple invalid references (by splitting them with two ;;)
-    * Press the "parse" button on the GUI (pop-up window)
+    * Press the "Add to new library" button or "Add to current library button" on the GUI (dialog window)
 * Postcondition success: *An error message is displayed to the user that the entries were invalid*
 * Postcondition failure: *Several entries have been added with garbage values*